mwouts/itables/docs/quick_start.md

 ## Offline mode

-While the table data is embedded in the notebook, the [jquery](https://jquery.com/) and [datatables.net](https://datatables.net/) libraries and CSS are normally loaded from a CDN, so an internet connection is normally to display the tables.
+While the table data is embedded in the notebook, the [jquery](https://jquery.com/) and [datatables.net](https://datatables.net/) libraries and CSS are normally loaded from a CDN, so an internet connection is required to display the tables.

 The only exception to this is Jupyter Lab, which has an offline mode.
 To activate that mode, you should use `itables>=0.5.0` and install our [`jupyterlab-itables` extension](https://github.com/mwouts/jupyterlab-itables) with
 ```shell